AADIGAN/SummarizingChromeExtension/README.md

 #### Overview
 The team is committed to fostering a cooperative and productive atmosphere.
 We've established guidelines for effective communication, structured teamwork, and high-quality work output.

-We are currently working on creating a ChromeExtension, a  designed to replicate the messaging and user functionalities of Discord.
-Chatterbox's frontend is designed with React.js, CSS and Tailwind for layout and styling while the backend is constructed with Firebase.
+We are currently working on creating a ChromeExtension.
+This tech stack involves HTML, CSS, and JavaScript for the Chrome extension frontend, and optionally Node.js with Express for backend server operations.

 #### Meeting Frequency and Communication
 - We will hold weekly meetings to discuss progress, plan future tasks, and address any issues.